 Privacy Compliance Officer

 Albany, New York 12209

-The Privacy Compliance Officer shall, within five (5) business days of the date of the receipt of a proper request: (i) provide access to the personal information; (ii) deny access in writing, explaining the reasons therefore; or (iii) acknowledge the receipt of the request in writing, stating the approximate date when the request will be granted or denied, which date shall not be more than thirty (30) days from the date of the acknowledgment.
+The Privacy Compliance Officer shall, within five (5) business days of the date of the receipt of a proper request: (i) provide access to the Personal Information; (ii) deny access in writing, explaining the reasons therefore; or (iii) acknowledge the receipt of the request in writing, stating the approximate date when the request will be granted or denied, which date shall not be more than thirty (30) days from the date of the acknowledgment.

-The Authority is strongly committed to protecting personal information collected through this website against unauthorized access, use, or disclosure.
-Consequently, the Authority limits employee access to personal information collected through this website to only those employees who need access to the information in the performance of their official duties.
-Employees who have access to this information are required to follow appropriate procedures in connection with any disclosure of personal information.
+The Authority is strongly committed to protecting Personal Information that has been collected and retained through our Online Resources against unauthorized access, use, or disclosure.
+Consequently, the Authority limits employee access to Personal Information collected through our Online Resources to only those employees who need access to the information in the performance of their official duties.
+Employees who have access to this information are required to follow appropriate procedures in connection with any disclosure of Personal Information.
 In addition, the Authority has implemented procedures to safeguard the integrity of its information technology assets, including, but not limited to, authentication, monitoring, auditing, and encryption.
-These security procedures have been integrated into the design, implementation, and day-to-day operations of this website as part of the Authority's continuing commitment to the security of electronic content as well as the electronic transmission of information.
+These security procedures have been integrated into the design, implementation, and day-to-day operations of our Online Resources as part of the Authority's continuing commitment to the security of electronic content as well as the electronic transmission of information.

 For security purposes and to maintain the availability of the Online Resources for all users, the Authority employs software to monitor traffic to identify unauthorized attempts to upload or change information or otherwise damage these Online Resources.